Home Heat Pump Guide

 Connection to house Water pipes Refrigerant lines

-Frost protection needed Yes (water pipes can freeze) Less critical (refrigerant does not freeze)
+Frost protection needed Yes (water pipes) Less critical

 Monoblock Heat Pump: Pros and Cons